 Safety Stroke:

-By default, Rollon engineers will define a maximum stroke value by adding the application’s working stroke, and:
+By default, Rollon engineers will define a safety stroke value by adding:

-• If not available/defined, as a general rule, the linear travel achieved by four revolutions of the electric motor driving the linear axis.
+- Four times the linear travel prompted by one revolution of the electric motor driving the linear axis.

 For example, a linear actuator sporting a gearmotor assembly with a 25:1 ratio will have a safety-stroke value that’s only modestly different from the initial working-stroke value.
 While, a 3:1 ratio will have a safety-stroke value that’s a lot longer than the initial working-stroke value.
 This is a practical approach to setting safety stroke, as an axis fitted with a 3:1 gearmotor assembly is likely designed to move quite fast — a condition for which more safety stroke is probably warranted.